mjl-/mox/README.md

 ## Roadmap

-- Improve message parsing, more lenient for imported messages
 - Rewrite account and admin javascript to typescript
 - Prepare data storage for JMAP
 - IMAP THREAD extension